 Capital Flight and other Indirect Costs to the US Economy: Also not included in the above $291 Billion cost of implementation is the economic cost of foreign financial institutions divesting any amount of US assets or US investments as a result of FATCA.
 In addition to this is the indirect and difficult to calculate cost of any and all non-financial institution that would have sought to do business with America or American companies, but decided to take their business elsewhere as a result of FATCA.

 Identity Theft and Data Breach Risk: With thousands of financial institutions around the world sharing data on millions of individuals, there is a real potential for identity theft or a data breach of sensitive personal information; similar to the risks involved with having internationally shared tax identification numbers.
 This is another cost which is difficult to accurately calculate, but is no doubt a serious security risk.

 All US Persons living abroad should be familiar with at least the basic implications of FATCA, and what is reportable each year on their FBAR forms.
-Accordingly, with proper planning and consideration, arranging your financial affairs with the right accounts and investments can ensure seamless reporting.
+Accordingly, with proper planning and consideration, arranging your financial affairs with the right accounts and investments (and considering partnering with an firm that specializes in investments for Japan based Americans) can ensure seamless reporting.